joloughlin/apollo-workshop/README.md

 ### Exercise instructions:
 1. `git checkout apollo-start`
 2. Implement this user story:
-  #### As a user I want to see a list of 10 missions with these details for each launch: name, description, and a link to the   wikipedia page.
+  #### As a user I want to see a list of 10 missions with these details for each mission: name, description, and a link to the   wikipedia page.
   Note: Nearly all of the of the UI components are built for you.
 Most of the work still to be done is in     `MissionListContainer`

 3. Use this to help craft your query! https://api.spacex.land/graphql/